KalmanReti/emacs-youtube-play-hack/README.md

 video in a full-screen windows, but also causes it to loop.
 So this option requires shutting down the browser after the video for a given movement has finished playing.
-This embedded variant is invoked with c-U m-x play-raff3-vln-sonata and currently only works if you are
+This embedded variant is invoked with c-U m-x play-raff3-vln-sonata and currently only works if you are using an emacs on windows and have Microsoft Edge as your default browser.

-1) on windows and 2) Microsoft Edge is your default browser.
+There is just one file, yt-hack.el; it has a bunch of comments explaining what's going on.